1024bees/dang/README.md

 2. having control over the TUI would be useful for more aggresively integrating with wave specific stuff

 you can use these libaries on their own. they should _just_work_ hopefully

+## acknowledgements

+`wellen` library made this easy, thank you kevin laeufer

+also tom verbeure did something similar a while back, shoutout